Robert GODES

 nuclear fusion.

-[0003] While there is no shortage of people desiring to produce
+[0003] While there is no shortage of people desiring to

-released energy problematical and expensive, possibly
+the collection of released energy problematical and expensive,

-confinement.
-However, extracting more energy than is used to
+electrostatic confinement.
+However, extracting more energy

-instigate the reaction is extremely difficult, if not
+than is used to instigate the reaction is extremely difficult,

-techniques uses magnetic confinement, although confinement for
+Another set of techniques uses magnetic confinement, although

-an extended period of time has problems similar to those that
+confinement for an extended period of time has problems

-beset electrostatic confinement.
-Another set of techniques
+similar to those that beset electrostatic confinement.
+Another

 [0004] The history of cold fusion is, to say the least,